-The lands north of the subject site have the future land use designation of Medium Density Residential and contain a church.
-Also, north of the subject site is an FPL substation and a condominium development.
-The lands south of the subject site have the future land use designation of Conservation.
+The properties north of the subject site have Medium and Low Density Residential and Mobile Home future land use designations which are developed with a church, an FPL substation, and residential neighborhoods.
+The properties to the south have Institutional-Conservation, General Commercial, Low Density Residential and Commercial Office/Residential future land use designations which are developed with residential neighborhoods, commercial office plaza, an animal hospital, a retail store, a motorcycle dealership, and a grocery store.
 There do not appear to be any compatibility issues with properties on the north or the south of the subject property.

-East of the subject site is Low Density Residential (5 upa) and contains Heritage Ridge North, a residential community.
+East of the subject site is Low Density Residential (maximum 5 units per acre) and contains Heritage Ridge North, a residential community.
 The composite wetlands map shows a high probability of wetlands to the back of the subject site, between the developable site area and Heritage Ridge North; that may provide a buffer between development on site and Heritage Ridge North.
-To the west is Medium Density (8 upa) and contains The Oaks, a residential community.
+To the west is Medium Density Residential (maximum 8 units per acre) and contains The Oaks, a residential community.

-North - Bethel Lutheran Church South - Martin County East - Heritage Ridge North West - The Oaks
+North: Bethel Lutheran Church

+South: East Fork Storm Water Treatment, Phase 1

+East: Heritage Ridge North

+West: The Oaks